imagej/imagej.github.io/pages/Manual_tracking_with_TrackMate.md

 Creating long tracks this way would be tedious, as you would always have to select a spot before creating a link.
 There is way to simplify this.

+Press {% include key content="Shift" %}+{% include key content="L" %} to
-Press + to toggle the auto-linking mode on/off.
+toggle the auto-linking mode on/off.
 When the mode is on, new spots will be automatically created to the spot in the selection (if there is only one).
-Then the selection is set to be the newly created spot, which allows you to quickly trace tracks by moving through frames and pressing the  key over the desired location.
+Then the selection is set to be the newly created spot, which allows you to quickly trace tracks by moving through frames and pressing the {% include key content="A" %} key over the desired location.

 Let's apply this to our data.
 First create a spot over the bright blob at the top of the first frame, and roughly adjust its radius.
-Make sure the selection contains this spot, and only it (it must be highlighted in green), and press + to toggle the auto-linking mode on.
+Make sure the selection contains this spot, and only it (it must be highlighted in green), and press {% include key content="Shift" %}+{% include key content="L" %} to toggle the auto-linking mode on.
 Then move the second frame and place the mouse over the new spot location.
 Press **A**; a spot is created AND it is linked to the first spot by a track normally painted in red.
 Repeat until you reach about the frame 15 (the track branches, at some point, you have to decide what way you want to go).
 You should get - rather quickly - something like the picture on the right.

+%Replace% Clear %Replace%

 ![](TrackMate_ManualTracking_2.png)